-The Scottish Government also published a list of 111 powers, including areas such as agriculture, the environment, fisheries, forestry, research and justice co-operation, which ministers believe would be vulnerable to a Westminster power grab if the EU Withdrawal Bill remains in its current form.
+The Scottish Government also published a list of 111 powers, including areas such as agriculture, the environment, fisheries, forestry, research and justice co-operation, which would go to Westminster if the EU Withdrawal Bill remains in its current form.

 The Scottish Government has repeatedly argued the Brexit Bill will see a Westminster “power grab” that would undermine the principles of devolution.
 The UK Government has countered by saying that once it has been decided which areas are best dealt with by a UK framework Scotland would benefit from a powers “bonanza”.

 In a letter to Prime Minister Theresa May, Ms Sturgeon and Mr Jones warned: “The current Bill will need to be substantially amended for us to be able to recommend to our respective legislatures that they give their consent to it.

 “Our Governments have therefore prepared a set of amendments which, if made, would make the Bill one which we could consider recommending to the Scottish Parliament and the National Assembly for Wales.”

 They added: “We hope that they will be received in the way they are intended: as a constructive contribution by the devolved administrations, which would enable progress to be made among the governments in a way which respects the hard-won devolution settlements of the UK.”